jellyfin-archive/jellyfin-android-original/plugins/cordova-plugin-file-transfer/README.md

   - __mimeType__: The mime type of the data to upload.
 Defaults to `image/jpeg`.
 (DOMString)
   - __params__: A set of optional key/value pairs to pass in the HTTP request.
 (Object)
   - __chunkedMode__: Whether to upload the data in chunked streaming mode.
 Defaults to `true`.
 (Boolean)
   - __headers__: A map of header name/header values.
 Use an array to specify more than one value.
+On iOS, FireOS, and Android, if a header named Content-Type is present, multipart form data will NOT be used.
 (Object)

 - __trustAllHosts__: Optional parameter, defaults to `false`.
 If set to `true`, it accepts all security certificates.
 This is useful since Android rejects self-signed security certificates.
 Not recommended for production use.
 Supported on Android and iOS. _(boolean)_

 ### Example